Guide

 - Citation-friendly formatting

-GEO isn't replacing SEO — it's extending it.
+GEO extends SEO rather than replacing it.
 For a detailed comparison, read our GEO vs SEO guide.
 The best strategy for 2026 and beyond is to optimize for both:

 - SEO ensures you rank in traditional search results